Benefits of Water Filtration and What Questions to Ask a Water Purification Specialist

 Filtering improves the safety and taste of water

-A reverse osmosis filter improves the taste and smell of tap water, as well as the taste of food cooked with purified water.
+A ro water system improves the taste and smell of tap water, as well as the taste of food cooked with purified water.
 Filtered water is definitely good for everyone, but especially for babies and pregnant women.

 Better than bottled water